bmfrosty/shrinkcbz/README.md

 # shrinkcbz
-quick and dirty tool to shrink cbz files which have oversize images.
+quick and dirty tool to shrink cbr and cbz files which have oversize images.
-I built this because some humblebundles come with 8-12k cbz/cbr files that break many android viewers.
+I built this because some humble bundles come with 8-16k cbz/cbr files that break many android viewers.
 It converts to 4k (2160 pix high)
 It also converts them to webp now.
 Please use with caution.
 It does not deal with edge cases well.
 It may vomit, and depending on the source images, may take a long time to run.